KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 # Installing Cygwin

 After installing the setup file for Cygwin, you can go through its installation instructions.
 Before initial package installation, you'll be prompted to choose a download site.
-You can choose any; however, I have personally used [http://mirror.cs.vt.edu](http://mirror.cs.vt.edu) and [https://mirrors.kernel.org](https://mirrors.kernel.org).
+You can choose any; however, I personally use [http://mirror.cs.vt.edu](http://mirror.cs.vt.edu) and [https://mirrors.kernel.org](https://mirrors.kernel.org).

 ### Package installation